GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         overwritten_by_generation=overwritten_by_generation)
     ```

 1. Check if the new notification has already been stored.
 Cloud Pub/Sub messaging guarantees at-least-once delivery, meaning a Pub/Sub notification may be received more than once.
-If the notification already exists, there has been no new change to the GCS photo bucket, and the Pub/Sub notification can be ignored.
+If the notification already exists, there has been no new change to the Cloud Storage photo bucket, and the Pub/Sub notification can be ignored.

     ```py
     exists_notification = Notification.query(